 Guiding Principle #6 - Any final arrangement must provide flexibility to acquire supplemental water by taking advantage of future wet years to ensure residents have a reliable water supply, no matter what extreme weather the changing climate brings.

-The District supports the State Water Project WaterFix participation approach, which would allocate the benefits and costs of the WaterFix to the District in proportion to its current 2.5% level of participation in the State Water Project.
+Valley Water supports a participation approach, that would allocate the benefits and costs of the Governor's Proposed Project to Valley Water in proportion to its current 2.5% level of participation in the State Water Project ("SWP").